RetroAchievements/docs/docs/developer-docs/console-specific-tips.md

 ## Virtual Boy

 Virtual Boy has hardware support for IEEE-754 Single-Precision Floating Point operations.
-If you are having trouble located numeric data, try filtering using the `Float` data size.
+If you are having trouble locating numeric data, try filtering using the `Float` data size.

 ## Nintendo 64